 The Short Answer: How Much Does It Cost to Produce a Trade Show Booth?

-- For booths smaller than 20’ x 20’, expect to pay around or over $300 per square foot.
+- For booths smaller than 20’ x 20’, expect to pay around or over $300 per square foot all-in.

 - If your exhibit requires in-depth audiovisual/technology, expect to pay at the top end of the relevant range, if not over.

-Note: These price per square foot estimates are for the entire budget including design/build and show services.
+Note: These price per square foot estimates are for the entire budget including design/build and show services (shipping, installation & dismantle, material handling, electrical, rigging, etc.)

 The bottom line is that every company and every exhibit is different.
 We’ve developed sharp-looking exhibits on all sorts of budgets and are all about making the most of your investment.